okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 1. You are beginning to program.
 2. You have a personal interest in a new language.
 3. Work or study requires you to learn a new language.
-4. You wish to build within a new technology that is best supported in another language.
+4. To build with technology best supported in another language.

 In today's post, we're going to go through some of the empirical lessons I have learned from continuously being thrown into the art of language learning.